zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 2/kitties-frontend-2.md

 #### i.
 Outlining the TransferModal

 Let's outline what the `TransferModal` will do.
 Conveniently, the Substrate Front-end Template comes with a component called `TxButton` which is a useful way to include a transfer button that interacts with a node.
-This component will allow us to make an RPC call into our node and trigger a signed extrinsic for the Kitties pallet.
+This component will allow us to send a transaction into our node and trigger a signed extrinsic for the Kitties pallet.

 The way it is built can be broken down into the following pieces:

-- A "transfer" button exists, which upon being clicked opens up a modal
+- A "transfer" button exists, which opens up a modal upon being clicked.
-- This modal, we'll call "Kitty Transfer" is a `Form` containing (1) the Kitty ID and (2) an input field for a receiving adress
+- This modal, we'll call "Kitty Transfer" is a `Form` containing (1) the Kitty ID and (2) an input field for a receiving address.
-- It also contains a "transfer" and "cancel" button
+- It also contains a "transfer" and "cancel" button.

 See the screenshot taken below for reference: